Skip to content

 Social stigma & insanity defenses

-In reality, people with mental illness are not more likely to be perpetrators of crime than other people; but are more vulnerable to victimization.
-And, perhaps due to stigma. people with mental illness often refuse to assert a mental illness or insanity defense even when obvious to others.
-Attorney Thomas Gallagher has been instructed by clients not to raise a mental illness defense despite strong evidence for it.
-His view is the attorney should respect client wishes in this situation.
+In reality, people with mental illness are not more likely to be perpetrators of crime than other people; but are actually more vulnerable to victimization, compared to other people.
+And, perhaps due to stigma. people with mental illness often refuse or resist asserting a mental illness or insanity defense even when obvious to others.
+(So the real problem is not malingering, but hiding the mental health issue.)

 Insanity defense: Bifurcated trial